KiraboshiSys/go-sqs-worker/README.md

+# Fork Notice

+- This repository is a fork of `github.com/mickamy/go-sqs-worker`.
+- Module path has been changed to `github.com/KiraboshiSys/go-sqs-worker` for long-term internal use.

 # go-sqs-worker

 `go-sqs-worker` is a Go library designed to manage asynchronous jobs using AWS SQS.
 It provides a simple, scalable way